polent/b/content/blog/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk.md

 ## The Same Reflex at Both Ends

-Notice what actually caused that failure.
+Notice what would actually cause that first failure.
 It was not ignorance about data protection.
 It was that a window answering in fluent first person feels like a colleague rather than a service running on somebody else's hardware.
 We hand it things we would never hand a stranger, because it does not feel like a stranger.

 The same misreading runs in the other direction.
 If it feels like a competent colleague, then its answer feels like a colleague's answer: already checked, already reasoned through, ready to forward.
 It is not.
 It is a plausible sequence of tokens, delivered with identical confidence whether it is exactly right or badly wrong.
 The model has no tell.